 Assessment is an important part of this kind of work, so be prepared to spend a short time at the beginning of the massage providing information about your condition and testing some of your movements.
 Many clients want to rush through this part of the massage so they can get on the table, but please don’t think of this as time away from your massage.
 Assessment is part of sports massage and will vastly improve your actual time on the table.

-Do only athletes get sports massage?
+Do only athletes and dancers get sports massage?

 If you run, work hard, dance hula, paddle, garden, love to take evening walks, or are concerned about your wellness and how your ability to move fits into that, sports and orthopedic massage are for you.
 We focus on your goals and the muscles and other soft tissues that support you in the specific movements you do on a regular basis, as well as the ones that might make you hurt.

 One of the great things about sports and orthopedic massage is the different techniques that we use to handle injuries.
 There are many ways to approach a muscle injury and some of them are firm, some are light, some cause a little pain, some are totally painless but very effective.
 Because the goal of sports massage is recovery, not relaxation, it’s ideal for handling many injuries because I’ll choose a touch that’s right for your condition.

 Athletes and active people should consider that sports and orthopedic massage can be very effective in helping you recover from chronic injuries or conditions that you feel have ended your ability to participate in an activity, or made in chronically painful.

 I approach injuries cautiously.
 Sometimes, either for your benefit or mine, I feel we need a more formal assessment of your injury, and I might suggest you see a physical therapist or other practitioner.
 I have a network of referrals with whom I’ve had personal experience and trust, or you can ask around to see who your friends and teammates trust.